Charlotte Kemp Muhl

-Charlotte Kemp Muhl (born August 17, 1987), also known as Kemp Muhl, is an American singer-songwriter, writer, model and film director from Atlanta, Georgia.
+Charlotte Kemp Muhl (born August 17, 1987), also known as Kemp Muhl, is an American musician, writer, model and director from Atlanta, Georgia.
 She is best known as a model for Maybelline.

-Muhl has been in a relationship with Sean Lennon since 2007 and performs with him in the musical duo The Ghost of a Saber Tooth Tiger.
-She is also the bassist for the group UNI and The Urchins, which released their debut album in January 2023.
+Muhl has been in a relationship with Sean Ono Lennon since 2007 and performs with him in the musical duo the Ghost of a Saber Tooth Tiger.
+She is also the bassist and band leader for the group Uni and the Urchins, which released their debut album in January 2023.

 Career

-Musical career
+Music

-Muhl is a singer, a songwriter and multi-instrumentalist, playing guitar, bass, keyboard, and the accordion.
+Muhl is a singer, songwriter and multi-instrumentalist, playing guitar, bass, keyboard, and the accordion.
 Muhl has stated that she uses funds earned from her modeling career to produce her music.
-Muhl and Sean Lennon formed the record company Chimera Music.
+Muhl and Sean Ono Lennon formed the record company Chimera Music.

 In 2017, Muhl founded the band Uni, currently including vocalist Jack James and guitarist David Strange.
-On November 17, 2017, with their original vocalist Nico, they released their debut 7" single What's the Problem b/w Adult Video.
+On November 17, 2017, with their original vocalist Nico, they released their debut 7" single "What's the Problem" b/w "Adult Video".
 Both songs on the single had a music video, directed by Muhl, produced for them.
-"Mushroom Cloud", their second 7" single, was released March 23, 2018, with a video debuted on Rolling stone.
+"Mushroom Cloud", their second 7" single, was released March 23, 2018, with a video debuted on Rolling Stone.

+In 2024, Muhl was the bassist in St. Vincent's touring live band supporting the release of her seventh album All Born Screaming.

+She composed the score for Crispin Hellion Glover's feature film No!
+YOU'RE WRONG. or: Spooky Action at a Distance (2025).